 A rich array of interprofessional research opportunities are available to faculty and students at the School of Nursing.
-Robust scholarly inquiry is central to the School of Nursing’s mission and is enhanced by close collaboration with schools and colleges within the University and its Academic Health Center comprised of: pharmacy, medicine, public health, dentistry, veterinary medicine and nursing.
+Robust scholarly inquiry is central to the School of Nursing’s mission and is enhanced by close collaboration with schools and colleges within the University and health sciences comprised of: pharmacy, medicine, public health, dentistry, veterinary medicine and nursing.

 Research and Scholarship Areas: Four Areas of Focus

 Following are the four focus areas of research with examples of active research programs at the school today.

 - Healthy family meals to prevent childhood obesity

 - Community-based interventions to promote mental health among immigrants and refugees

 - Healthy youth development interventions to reduce risky behaviors

 - Comprehensive support for Alzheimer’s caregivers

 - Exercise interventions to improve functioning in patients with Alzheimer’s disease, peripheral artery disease and pediatric cancer